Libraries in Cardiff: Cathays

 Cathays Branch and Heritage Library (Llyfgell Cangen a Threftadaeth Cathays) is a Carnegie building opened in 1907.
 It is prominently situated on a busy junction in Cathays, in the north of the city, next to Cathays Cemetery.
-It is a Grade 2 Listed building and contains notable architectural features.
+It is a Grade II listed building and contains notable architectural features.
 The library serves a largely student and young family population.

 The library reopened on 26 July 2010 after a £1 million refurbishment, of which £300,000 was provided by the Welsh Assembly Government.
 The work saw the western wing by Whitchurch Road brought back into use, the roof replaced and improvements made to the outside area.
 Local Liberal Democrat councillors aimed to see a community room included as part of the plans for the building.

 A language and play storytime sessions, as well as local councillors' surgeries are held in the library.
 There are 15 public PCs and a WiFi network with free Internet access available.